ora-io/awesome-uniswap-hooks/README.md

 - [Hook to Facilitate Keeper Activity](https://twitter.com/saucepoint/status/1686070429503676416): An intuition on using v4 hooks to facilitate keeper activity.
 - [What bad hooks look like](https://uniswap.notion.site/Research-What-bad-hooks-look-like-b10256c445904111914eb3b01fb4ec53): An RFP by Uniswap Foundation inviteing for proposals from academic researchers and/or solidity auditors to explore the "malicious design space" of hooks in solidity, especially how they can compromise systems and create safety failures.
 - [UniBrain Hook](https://hackmd.io/@kames/unibrain-hook): The UniBrain hook is designed to automatically trigger onchain actions using an automated Dutch Auction via a Uniswap V4 Pool.
 It can turn Uniswap v4 into a hub for triggering onchain function calls.
+- [Tips to make pool aggregator/searcher-friendly](https://twitter.com/fulminmaxi/status/1733500528607600946): 6 dos and don'ts to make v4 customized pools aggregator/searcher-friendly, to attract more volume from aggregators/searchers.

 ## 👀 See Also